sgupta1703/J.A.R.V.I.S/README.md

 ```
 python app.py
 ```
 You should see the GUI appear.
-Say "Jarvis" to wake the assistant and wait till the end of "Yes, sir" to request your question.
+Say "Jarvis" to wake the assistant and wait till the end of "Yes, sir" statement to request your question.